-The Clock section contains the controls for the internal clock tempo and the note value for the arpeggiator and sequencer (and LFO, when CLOCK SYNC is on).
+The Clock section contains the controls for the internal clock tempo and the note value for the arpeggiator and sequencer (and LFO, when Clock Sync is on).
 There are also switches to turn the arpeggiator and sequencer on and off.

-Arpeggiator-Turns Mopho x4's arpeggiator on and off.
-The tempo and note value are determined by the BPM and CLOCK DIVIDE settings.
-ARPEGGIATOR MODE is set in Miscellaneous Parameters.
+Arpeggiator-Turns Mopho's arpeggiator on and off.
+The tempo and note value are determined by the BPM and Clock Divide settings.
+Arpeggiator Mode is set in Miscellaneous Parameters.
 The different modes are:

 Mode Behavior Up Plays from lowest to highest note.
 Down Plays from highest to lowest note.
 Up Down Plays from lowest to highest and back to lowest.
 Assign Plays notes in the order keys were pressed.
 Random Randomly plays notes.
 2 Octaves Up Plays keyed notes and the same notes one octave higher, from lowest to highest.
 2 Octaves Down Plays keyed notes and the same notes one octave higher, from highest to lowest.
 2 Octaves Up Down Plays keyed notes and the same notes one octave higher, from lowest to highest and back to lowest.
-2 Octaves Assign Plays a keyed note, then the same note one octave higher, in the order keys were pressed.
-2 Octaves Random Randomly plays keyed notes and the same notes one octave higher.
+2 Octaves Assign Plays a keyed note, then the same note one octave higher, i the order keys were pressed.
+2 Octaves Random Randomly plays keyed notes and the same notes one octahigher.
 3 Octaves Up Plays keyed notes and the same notes one and two octaves higher, from lowest to highest.
-3 Octaves Down Plays keyed notes and the same notes one and two octaves higher, from highest to lowest.
-3 Octaves Up Down Plays keyed notes and the same notes one and two octave higher, from lowest to highest and back to lowest.
+3 Octaves Down Plays keyed notes and the same notes one and two octave higher, from highest to lowest.
+3 Octaves Up Down Plays keyed notes and the same notes one and two octaves higher, from lowest to highest and back to lowest.
 3 Octaves Assign Plays a keyed note, then the same note one and two octaves higher, in the order keys were pressed.
 3 Octaves Random Randomly plays keyed notes and the same notes one and two octaves higher.

-Briefly hold the ARPEGGIATOR switch down to turn note latch on.
-(The light will blink when on.)
-The latched behavior is different depending upon the ArpLatch setting in the Global menu.

-When ArpLatch is set to Normal and latch is on, pressing one or more keys and then removing your hands from the keyboard will latch the played notes.
-Playing additional notes while latched adds them to the notes already playing.

-When ArpLatch is set to ReLatch, pressing one or more keys and then removing your hands from the keyboard will latch the played notes.
-Subsequent notes or chords played will cause the previously latched notes to stop playing and be replaced by the newly played note(s).
-While one or more keys is held, playing additional notes will add them to the latched notes.
+Briefly hold the Arpeggiator switch down to latch the arpeggiated notes.
+(The light will blink when latched.)
+The latched behavior is determined by the Arpeggiator Latch Mode setting in the Global menu.
+(See "Arpeggiator Latch Mode" in Global Parameters on page 9 for more information.)
+In Normal mode, playing additional notes while latched adds them to the notes already playing.
+In ReLatch mode, removing your hands from all keys and then playing an additional note or notes causes the latched notes to be released and the newly played note(s) to be latched on.
+As long as at least one key is held, pressing additional keys will add to the arpeggio.

-To turn latch off, press ARPEGGIATOR again.

 The Arpeggiator can also be latched with a footswitch connected to the Sustain jack.
-See "Sustain" in Global Parameters on page 8.
+See "Sustain" in Global Parameters on page 9.

-The Arpeggiator (and Sequencer) can sync to MIDI clock from an external sequencer or other device.
-See "Clock" in Global Parameters on page 8 for more information.
+The Arpeggiator (and Sequencer) can also sync to MIDI clock from an external sequencer or other device.
+See "Clock" in Global Parameters on page 9 for more information.

-Sequencer-Turns Mopho x4's gated sequencer on and off.
-See Sequencer on page 20 for more information.
+Sequencer-Turns Mopho's gated sequencer on and off.
+See Sequencer on page 21 for more information.